guyroutledge/atozcss/_drafts/2016-03-08-sass-colour-functions.md

 a number of colour functions built into it that can help do just that.

-Each colour function takes a base colour - which can be any valid colour format such as a keyword, hex code, rgb or hsl value - and the modify it by a certain amount.
+Each colour function takes a base colour - which can be any valid colour format such as a keyword, hex code, rgb value, hsl value or a variable
+- and the modify it by a certain amount (often as a percentage).

 {% highlight scss%}
 function( $color, $amount );
 {% endhighlight %}

-Let's illustrate some of the most useful colour functions with this example.
+Let's illustrate some of the most useful colour functions with an example.
 Here I have a box with a background colour which is defined by the variable `$base-color`.